What Is a Discovery Call in Sales?

 8. Use assumptive selling tactics

 After a great conversation with your client, create further exchanges as if they’re already buying your offer.
-The key is to be assertive enough to convince them, yet not too pushy that it can lead them away.
+The key is to be assertive enough to convince them, yet not so pushy that it pushes them away.

 9. Provide a synopsis

-Summaries help both parties fully realize whether you’re on the same page or not.
+Summaries help both parties fully understand whether you’re on the same page.
 Give a quick rundown of each major factor in your discussion, from the cause and known issues to the proposed solutions.

 How to Set the Stage during Discovery Calls?